 After attaining almost a tenfold increase in turnover in four years, the brand was bought by the LVMH Group in 2008.
 In 2009, it opened a new high-tech manufacture spanning 6000m2, dedicated to grandes complications and the creation of the UNICO movement, a column-wheel chronograph movement integrated into the dial side, dreamt up, developed and manufactured entirely by Hublot.
 In 2015, just 6 years after opening its plant, Hublot inaugurated a second building in order to keep pace with increasing demand and maintain the vertical growth of its production.

-Today, through its pillar collections– the Big Bang, Classic Fusion and Manufacture Pieces – which house watch complications such as the tourbillon, minute repeater, split second, jumping second, to name but a few, Hublot continues to write the story of the Art of Fusion by combining unusual materials such as brigh colored ceramics, unscratchable 18K gold (the pattented Magic Gold), carbon fibre, zirconium, tantalum, tungsten, magnesium, texalium, linen, titanium, rubber and nomex with more traditional materials like gold, diamonds and precious stones.
+Today, through its pillar collections– the Big Bang, Classic Fusion, Spirit of Big Bang and Manufacture Pieces – which house watch complications such as the tourbillon, minute repeater, split second, jumping second, to name but a few, Hublot continues to write the story of the Art of Fusion by combining unusual materials such as brigh colored ceramics, unscratchable 18K gold (the pattented Magic Gold), carbon fibre, zirconium, tantalum, tungsten, magnesium, texalium, linen, titanium, rubber and nomex with more traditional materials like gold, diamonds and precious stones.

 Hublot currently has over 70 exclusive boutiques around the world located at the most prestigious addresses.